PatriciaDros/environmental-operational-bi-warehouse/docs/03_business_problem.md

 - Technician field logs
 - Laboratory reports
+- Payroll records
+- Project documentation
 - Work authorizations
-- Project reports
-- Payroll records
-- Contractor documentation
+- Contract information
 - Licensing records
 - Internal tracking workbooks
 - Downloads provided by the company's public agency client

 Each source answered only part of the overall business process.

-Understanding the complete status of a project required manually connecting information across all of these sources.
+Understanding the complete status of a project required manually connecting information from all of these sources.

 ---

+# Operational Challenges

+Several recurring problems affected day-to-day operations.

+Examples included:

+- Information scattered across multiple workbooks and documents.
+- Duplicate data entered into multiple systems.
+- Difficulty determining whether a project was complete.
+- Technician logs and laboratory reports arriving at different times.
+- Payroll information requiring manual verification.
+- Supporting documentation needing to be reconciled before billing.
+- Repeated lookups across multiple spreadsheets.

+As the volume of work increased, maintaining these relationships manually became increasingly difficult.

+---

-# The Questions the Business Needed Answered
+# Business Questions

-The business needed reliable answers to questions such as:
+Management frequently needed answers to questions such as:

 - Is this job ready to be submitted for payment?
 - If not, what is still missing?
-- Did every technician submit their project log?
+- Did a technician work on a particular day?
-- Were all technician hours entered correctly?
-- Were the correct hours submitted to payroll?
+- Were the reported hours submitted correctly?
 - Have all laboratory reports been received?
-- Does the project documentation match the work that was performed?
+- Has all required project documentation been collected?
-- Has the job been billed?
+- Has the Request for Payment been submitted?
 - Has payment been received?

-These questions affected project completion, payroll, billing, cash flow, and ultimately the company's financial performance.
+Answering these questions often required searching through multiple spreadsheets, reports, and paper records before a reliable answer could be given.

 ---

-# The Operational Reality
+# Summary

-No single system answered these questions.
+The business problems were not caused by a lack of information.

-Instead, information had to be collected from multiple documents, spreadsheets, reports, and handwritten records before a reliable answer could be given.
+The challenge was that the information existed in many different places and had to be manually connected before meaningful business questions could be answered.

-As the company completed more projects, maintaining these relationships manually became increasingly difficult.

-The same information was often recorded multiple times in different places, increasing the risk of inconsistent data, missing information, and reporting errors.

----

-# The First Solutions

-The initial goal was not to build a database.

-The first goal was to solve individual operational problems.

-Excel workbooks were created to:

-- Track required project documentation.
-- Record technician labor.
-- Monitor laboratory reports.
-- Reduce payroll reporting errors.
-- Track billing activity.
-- Improve the accuracy of Final Reports.
-- Answer recurring operational questions more efficiently.

-Each workbook solved a specific business problem.

-Over time, however, the workbooks became increasingly connected because they were describing different parts of the same business process.

----

-# From Operational Tools to a Data Warehouse

-As new operational questions arose, additional tracking systems were developed.

-Eventually it became clear that the workbooks were no longer independent tools.

-They had become an interconnected operational reporting system.

-The Environmental Operational Business Intelligence Warehouse was created to organize those relationships within a centralized SQL database, allowing information to be connected through common business entities rather than maintained separately across numerous spreadsheets.

-Rather than replacing the business processes, the warehouse was designed to model them.

-The result is a structured operational reporting system that reflects how the business actually works.
+The next chapter describes how those operational problems were gradually solved and how the warehouse evolved from a collection of Excel workbooks into a relational SQL database.